ZRonzan/aA-Capstone-Code-to-Memory/API_ROUTES_README.md

     }
     ```

-## Get all Watchlists created by the Current User
+## Get all Classes created by the user

-Return all the watchlists.
+Return all the classes created by the user.

 - Require Authentication: true
 - Request

   - Method: GET
-  - URL: /api/users/current-user/watchlists
+  - URL: /api/classes/current-user-classes
   - Body: none

 - Successful Response